 The Group's exposure to interest rate risk relates to interest bearing financial assets and financial liabilities.
 The investments in financial assets are mainly short term in nature and they are not held for speculative purposes.
-Interest bearing financial assets includes deposits with licensed banks and short term cash investments, placed for better yield returns than cash at banks and to satisfy condition for bank guarantee facilities granted to the Group.
+Interest bearing financial assets include deposits with licensed banks and short term cash investments, placed for better yield returns than cash at banks and to satisfy condition for bank guarantee facilities granted to the Group.

-The Group's interest bearing financial liabilities mainly comprise bills payable.
+The Group's interest bearing financial liabilities mainly comprise bills payable, loan and borrowing which bearing interest at floating rates.